To screen for and detect moderate to severe vitamin B deficiencies

 - There is an inadequate supply of B vitamins.

-- Someone is unable to absorb or utilize one or more of the vitamins.
+- You are unable to absorb or utilize one or more of the vitamins.

-- A person eats foods that inhibit the action of a vitamin.
+- You eat foods or take drugs that slow or prevent the absorption, production or action of a vitamin.

 - A deficiency in another vitamin or mineral prevents its use.

 - The need for the vitamin is increased.

 In the U.S., B vitamin deficiencies are primarily seen in people with general malnutrition, chronic alcoholism, malabsorption or digestive disorders (e.g., celiac disease), those who have had gastric bypass surgery, and in the elderly.
 They are also sometimes seen with other chronic diseases, with cancer and cancer treatment, with use of medicines that interfere with the breakdown and use of vitamins, with special diets, and with diarrhea that lasts more than a few days to weeks.

 Pregnant women with a limited diet can be at an increased risk for B vitamin deficiencies and so can their babies.
 Rarely, a baby may have an inborn error of metabolism – a condition that prevents the proper use of a B vitamin.

 Symptoms associated with B vitamin deficiencies can be nonspecific, especially with mild to moderate deficiencies.
 Individuals often have multiple vitamin deficiencies, so they may also have a wide variety of symptoms.
 Common deficiency symptoms include a rash, dermatitis, red, swollen tongue, numbness, tingling or burning in the hands or feet, anemia, fatigue, and mental changes.

 B vitamin toxicity rarely occurs, usually when someone ingests much more than the recommended dose of supplements.
 High concentrations of a few of the B vitamins may affect the liver or nervous system.